GoBots: History

 The GoBot toy line was based on figures produced by Popy of Japan (the now-defunct character division of Bandai), named Machine Robo.
 In another similarity to Transformers, Tonka decided to make the figures sentient robots, rather than human-piloted mecha as they had been in Japan, and divided them into two factions – the good Guardians and evil Renegades (although early figures were simply described as ‘Friendly’ or ‘Enemy’ on the packaging).
 The figures were all given individual names, in contrast to the simple designations they received in Japan.

 Introduced in 1983 by Tonka Inc., the GoBots toys were part of the robot "sensation" that swept the nation for a short time.

-The line sold well initially but was overtaken by Transformers.
+The line sold well initially, but was overtaken by Transformers.
 1987 was the final year in which new Gobots were released.
-In 1991, Hasbro acquired the GoBots range from Tonka Inc.
+In 1991, Hasbro acquired the rights to the names to the entire Gobot franchise, but not to their likenesses, from Tonka Inc.; the GoBots therefore cannot be re-released.